 There are more than 30 law student organizations at Loyola, including the American Constitution Society, the Art Law Society, the Criminal Law Union, the Health Law Society, the Real Estate and Construction Law Society, and the Trust and Estate Law Society.

-Before applying, keep in mind that the median GPA and LSAT scores of successful applicants are 3.6 and 160, respectively.
-That said, the acceptance rate at Loyola University Chicago is fairly high at 43%.
+Before applying, keep in mind that the median GPA and LSAT scores of successful applicants are 3.7 and 161, respectively.
+That said, the acceptance rate at Loyola University Chicago is in the midrange at 28.2%.

 5. Illinois Institute of Technology (Chicago-Kent)